ducksplash/ducksplash.github.io/README.md

-👋 Hi, I’m @ducksplash; a mature student & developer from Northern Ireland.
+👋 Hi, I’m @ducksplash; a 2nd year mature student & developer from Northern Ireland.

-👀 I’m interested in ...
+👉 I’m interested in ...
 Game Development.. amongst other things ;P

 🌱 I’m currently learning ...
 Unity; C#, 3D modelling, Animation, ETC, ETC!

-📫 How to reach me ... abstractclassmethod [@] protonmail.com
+📫 How to reach me ... abstractclassmethod [@] protonmail.com or on here!

 Here are some screens from some stuff I done.